 Nathan Ake was Manchester City’s second signing of summer 2020, arriving on a five-year deal which keeps him at the Club until 2025.

-The 25-year-old defender joined from Bournemouth, where he made 109 appearances in three seasons.
+The 28-year-old defender joined from Bournemouth, where he made 109 appearances in three seasons.

 Ake played predominantly at centre-half for the Cherries, but is capable of playing left-back and started his career as a holding midfielder.

-A 13-cap Netherlands international, he moved to England in 2011 at the age of 16, when Chelsea signed him from Feyenoord.
+The Netherlands international moved to England in 2011 at the age of 16, when Chelsea signed him from Feyenoord.

 He made his first team debut on Boxing Day 2012 and went on to be part of the 2013 Europa League and 2014 League Cup winning squads.